marcusberner/sandal/README.md

 [![NPM](https://nodei.co/npm/sandal.png?downloads=true)](https://nodei.co/npm/sandal/)

-Sandal is a javascript inversion of control container.
-A sandal container can be used to register and resolve objects.
-It will also resolve dependencies and inject them.
+Sandal is a javascript dependency injection container.
+A sandal container can be used to register and resolve components.
+It will resolve dependencies and inject them.

 ## Installation

-The source is available for download from [GitHub](https://github.com/marcusberner/sandal).
-Alternatively, you can install using Node Package Manager (npm):
+Download source from [GitHub](https://github.com/marcusberner/sandal) or install using Node Package Manager (npm):

     $ npm install sandal